 Additional Admission Requirements

-In addition to the standard graduate admissions requirements, the following is required to apply for Fall 2015 admittance to the Transpersonal Counseling Psychology: Wilderness Therapy master's degree program:
+In addition to the standard graduate admissions requirements, the following is required to apply for Fall 2016 admittance to the MA Clinical Mental Health Counseling: Transpersonal Wilderness Therapy program:

-- One required 3 semester credit course in Abnormal Psychology: (Ex: Psychopathology, Abnormal Behavior or psychology)
+- One required 3 semester credit course in Abnormal Psychology

-- One required 3 semester credit course in Developmental Psychology: (Ex: Life Span Development, Child Development, Child Psychology)
+- One required 3 semester credit course in Developmental Psychology

-- One required 3 semester credit course in Theories of Personality: (Ex.
-History & Systems of Psychology, Intro to Personality, Methods of Psychotherapy)
+- One required 3 semester credit course in Theories of Personality

 A wilderness experience of ten consecutive days in the backcountry is a prerequisite for this program.
 This prerequisite may be completed with an organized outfitting company or as a personal trip.
 Please describe the details of your trip, including the dates, outfitting company (if applicable) and specific plans for completing this prerequisite prior to the start of the program.
 If you are developing a plan, please consult with the Wilderness Therapy admissions counselor before submitting the plan to us.
 The trip criteria includes: ten days under the stars (no huts, cabins, or hostels); travel by personal means (no motorized cars/boats, horses, etc) and all necessary gear for food and equipment carried on your person (no car camping or use of sherpas).

 - For more information on guided wilderness trips, please go to: